gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 despair, and we understand that developers who fall through it actually reach one of the Circles of Hell in life [#hell]_.

 A little education of the tools you use every day can go a long way.
-Look, even learning to read is hard, but you are reading this, so can't you see how much you have already won?
-So go ahead and try reading some git documentation (see manual online).
+Even learning to read is hard, but you are reading this; can't you see how much you have already won?
+So go ahead and try reading some git documentation [#progit]_, it can only help.

 Poor or wrong contact information
 ---------------------------------

-Projects, especially those in the open source domain, tout themselves as having the potential of attracting anybody and allowing them to contribute.
+Open source projects tout themselves as having the potential of attracting anybody and allowing them to contribute.
 But every software project is different and requires a different approach to contributions.
-Some projects require contributors to create issues while others require their users to write documents and publish them for everybody else to laugh at them (see pep)
+Some projects require contributors to create issues or follow a coding style [#style]_ while others require their users to write documents and publish them [#pep]_, which both informs and serves as a roadmap.

 Potential contributors find the lack of instructions or guidelines for contribution as a hurdle.
 There is always the expectation that Murphy will make